BrightDrop

-BrightDrop is a subsidiary business created by the American manufacturer General Motors in 2021.
-The business offers a system of connected products targeting first- and last-mile delivery customers, including light commercial electric vehicles, ePallets, and cloud-based software.
+BrightDrop was a subsidiary business created by the American manufacturer General Motors in 2021.
+The business offered a system of connected products targeting first- and last-mile delivery customers, including light commercial electric vehicles, ePallets, and cloud-based software.

 Its first products, the BrightDrop Zevo delivery van and Trace electric cart, were unveiled at the Consumer Electronics Show in Las Vegas, Nevada on 12 January 2021.
-General Motors announced in 2021 it would invest $800 million to produce the Zevo 600 in the CAMI Automotive manufacturing facility in Ingersoll, Canada.
-In 2022, CEO Travis Katz announced the company was on track to generate $1 billion in revenue in 2023, making BrightDrop one of the fastest companies in history to achieve this milestone.
+General Motors invested $800 million to produce the Zevo 600 in the CAMI Assembly manufacturing facility in Ingersoll, Ontario.
+In 2022, CEO Travis Katz shared as part of GM's Investor day that the company was on track to generate $1 billion in revenue in 2023.

+In 2024, the BrightDrop division was merged into Chevrolet, with the Zevo being renamed the Chevrolet BrightDrop beginning with the 2025 model year.